 Where to stay in Kamikochi

-Kamikochi area is doable as a day trip, but if you want to see more of the Japanese alps, you’ll have to make it at least a 2-days trip.
+Kamikochi area is doable as a day trip, but if you want to see more of the Japanese alps, you’ll have to make it at least a 2-day trip.
 Even if you are not doing a day trip, staying in Kamikochi is a nice get away from the city!
 Here are some ideas of where you can stay:

 1. For the Karasawa Cirque trek overnight stay: